 In regards to half, or slant, rhymes, there is a good example in the first stanza with the words “heaped” and “sleep.”
 These two words are connected via consonance and assonance, sleep is just missing the extra “d” sound to make it a full rhyme.

-The fourth line of the first stanza is a good example of repetition of sounds within lines.
+The fourth line of the first stanza is a good example of the repetition of sounds within lines.
 Here, one can see the “-ing” ending used three times, creating an internal rhyme and adding to the overall rhythm of the poem.
 A similar connection of words occurs in the last line of the fourth stanza with the words “Gently” and “slowly.”
 Anaphora is another type of repetition.
 It can be seen when Sassoon chooses to start multiple line with the same word or phrase.
 One good instance is in stanza two when lines five and six both start with “Water—.”

-Alliteration is also common technique within ‘The Death Bed.’
+Alliteration is also a common technique within ‘The Death Bed.’
 A number of moments are pointed out within the analysis itself, but an important example is in the fourth and fifth lines of the first stanza with the “s” sound.

 Symbols and Images